Le Roi

 really bad!!
 It is always so sad to see

-an old factory torn down from a company like Le Roi that did so much to
+an old factory torn down which housed a company like Le Roi that did so much to

 help win World War Two.
 This